s4ntiagoo/dabdzn/README.md

 <img align="right" src="https://cdn.discordapp.com/emojis/830814340616683520.png?size=96" />

-Me, I'm Dab, host of the **@Eru** app, an all-in-one bot.
+Me, I'm Santiago, host of the **@Eru** app, an all-in-one bot.
 And I'm also passionate about programming!

 ### :rocket: Some of My Projects